nijikokun/Geometry.js/README.md

 Licensing
 ---------

-All code is / must be licensed under the [AOL](http://aol.nexua.org/#!/Geometry.js/Nijikokun/nijikokun@gmail.com/nijikokun).
+All code is licensed under the [AOL](http://aol.nexua.org/#!/Geometry.js/Nijikokun/nijikokun@gmail.com/nijikokun).

 For more information
 --------------------